warren-bank/mirror-XMail-mail-server/Readme.txt

 	This feature offer the ability to inspect and modify messages, giving a way to reject messages based on its content, alter messages ( address rewriting ) and so on.
-	If this filters returns  99  means that the message is rejected and must be stopped in its travel.
+	If this filters returns  98 or 99  means that the message is rejected and must be stopped in its travel.
 	If the filter modify the message it must return  100  as its result.
 	When a message is received by the SMTP server for user  foo@xyzw.abc  then XMail